St Stephen's House

-St Stephen's House is an Anglican theological college and one of five permanent private halls of the University of Oxford, England.
-It will cease to be a permanent private hall in September 2023 and will be officially granted the status of an Anglican theological college.
+St Stephen's House is an Anglican theological college with observer status at the University of Oxford.
+From 2003 to 2023 it was a permanent private hall.

-The college has a very small proportion of undergraduate students (just 4 in the academic year 2019–2020), but has graduate students in a number of fields including theology, Byzantine studies, education, and music.
-At any time, roughly one quarter of the students are pursuing professional training as classroom teachers, and another quarter professional theological and ministerial training as priests, with the other half following a diverse range of studies and research.
+The college typically matriculates a small number of undergraduate students (five in the academic year 2022–23), but has graduate students in a number of fields including theology, Byzantine studies, education, and music.
+Between 2003 and 2023, roughly one quarter of the students were pursuing professional training as classroom teachers, and another quarter professional theological and ministerial training as priests, with the other half following a diverse range of studies and research, many remotely or on a flexible basis.

+The hall is rooted in and has a history of Anglo-Catholicism.

 History

-St Stephen's House was founded in 1876 by members of the Oxford Movement within the Church of England, and was originally located in the very centre of Oxford, on what is today the site of the New Bodleian Library.
+St Stephen's House was founded in 1876 by members of the Oxford Movement within the Church of England.
+It was originally located in the very centre of Oxford, on what is today is the site of the New Bodleian Library.
 Its principal founder was Edward King, Regius Professor of Moral and Pastoral Theology at Oxford and later Bishop of Lincoln.

-In 1919 the college relocated to new buildings in Norham Gardens, near to the University Parks and Lady Margaret Hall.
-The college moved again in 1980, having outgrown its earlier buildings, and now occupies the former Anglican Monastery of the Society of St. John the Evangelist (Cowley Fathers).
+In 1919 the college relocated to new buildings in Norham Gardens, near the University Parks and Lady Margaret Hall.
+The college moved again in 1980, having outgrown its earlier buildings, and now occupies the former Anglican monastery of the Society of St. John the Evangelist (Cowley Fathers).

-The college was an "Associated Institution" of the University of Oxford, able to matriculate students in the fields of theology and philosophy, until 2003, when it became a permanent private hall of the university.
+The college was an "associated institution" of the University of Oxford, able to matriculate students in the fields of theology and philosophy, until 2003 when it became a permanent private hall of the university.
+Since September 2023, it is no longer a permanent private hall, but remains an Anglican theological college.
+This decision was taken because an increasing proportion of students at the college now study for their qualifications at Durham University via the Church of England Common Awards.